adamcodes2843/dictionary-web-app/README.md

 ## My process

 Looked through the challenge's checklist and images provided by frontend mentor.
 Started with the phone version, then tablet, then desktop.
 I build out the UI using react components from the top of the page down.
 For each component, I added interactive elements and logic after it was styled.
 When I bump into a problem, I find a solution on youtube or google.
-Added an 'enter' keydown function for the searchbar, a home page, and a button in the nav bar to get there, so you know my version of the project is next level.

 ### Built with